 Federal Excise Tax Exemption

 The University of Minnesota is exempt from Federal excise taxes on the purchase of communications services (telephone) and gasoline.
-A Federal excise tax exemption certificate for communications services must be filed with the vendor (one time only).
-An exemption certificate for gasoline should be filed annually (or whenever requested) with the vendor.
+A Federal excise tax exemption certificate for communications services must be filed with the supplier (one time only).
+An exemption certificate for gasoline should be filed annually (or whenever requested) with the supplier.

 This policy and related procedures establish the payment process in which University faculty and staff must use to ensure compliance with Board of Regents policies, accounting standards, IRS regulations and financial control measures.